ChristopherSpadavecchia/FPGA-Wav-Player/README.md

 # FPGA-Wav-Player
 FPGA Wav Player by Christopher Spadavecchia &amp; Eli Shtindler

-This is our final project for CPE 487 taught by Professor Bernard Yett.
+This is our final project for CPE 487 taught by Professor Bernard Yett, shoutout to him.

 The goal of our project is to be able to play a .wav file on the Nexys A7 FPGA.